theBoilingPoint/Project1-CUDA-Flocking/README.md

 ![](images/shared_100000.gif)

 ## Performance Analysis
-All experiments are conducted with VSync disabled and visualisation turned off.
+All experiments are conducted with
+- Project release mode;
+- VSync disabled;
+- visualisation turned off.

 ### FPS Change with Number of Boids